liamtan28/dactyl/README.md

   @Post("/")
   async createDinosaur(@Body("name") name: any) {
     if (!name) {
-      throw new HttpException("name is a required field", 400);
+      throw new BadRequestException("name is a required field");
     }
     return {
       message: `Created dinosaur with name ${name}`,